dotnet/runtime/docs/issues-pr-management.md

 Pull requests for servicing should add the appropriate `major.minor.x` milestone (eg. `3.0.x`).
 Once a specific servicing version is determined, the specific milestone will be added to the pull request (eg. `3.0.2`).

 It is generally acceptable to have issues without milestones, though this is left to the area owners to decide.
 Said another way, not having a milestone does not mean that it is not triaged, see comment above.
+## How do you request a review for an issue/pull request if only 1 `area-*` label is applied?
+Labeling issues with more than 1 `area-*` label has been used to bring attention to the issue or pull request from multiple teams.
+In order to ensure accountability we strive to only have 1 `area-*` label per issue and pull request.
+In the event you need to bring the issue or pull request to multiple teams attention, please add them for review as opposed to adding their `area-*` label.
 ## How will notifications work in dotnet/runtime?
 The default github notification system will be used for watching and tracking issue changes.
 We will also be using GitHubIssues (https://github.com/karelz/GitHubIssues) to provide notifications as issues enter and exit areas that you subscribe to.
 ## How are pull requests marked with labels and milestones?